specklesystems/speckle-docs-OLD/user/ui.md

-### Sending to Speckle
+### Sending Data

-When you're ready to send your data to your stream, hit that big blue "Send" button.
-Pro tip: if you want to add a commit message, click the three dots menu next to the send button first.
+When you're ready to send your data to your stream, hit that big blue "Send" button!

+_Pro tip: If you want to add a commit message, click the three dots menu next to the send button first._

 ![desktopui-commit-message](https://user-images.githubusercontent.com/7717434/106741155-3c7a6c80-6613-11eb-8273-ef59e7261ceb.gif)